edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 using React is that it is not as easy for people to set up out of the box, or for changing over time if you you aren't an experienced software developer.
 With Jekyll it's not simple, but at least its relatively easy to dive in and edit HTML and CSS.
-But on the plus side for Reactf  you really want to deliver an unchanging finished thing (static) artifact, then maybe these things don't really matter so much?
+But on the plus side for React, if you really want to deliver an unchanging, finished (static) artifact, then maybe these things don't really matter so much?

 At any rate it seemed like a worthwhile experiment.
 So here are a few tidbits I learned when bending React to the purposes of minimal computing: